News from around the studio

 in London, Ontario.

-Three of my works in clay are part of a group exhibition currently on at the Tom Thomson Art Gallery
+Three of my works in clay are part of a group exhibition currently on at the Jonathon Bancroft-Snell Gallery

-in Owen Sound, Ontario.
+in London, Ontario.
 The exhibition is titled, Anatomy of a Collector

 , and was curated by Brian Cooke.
-The exhibition runs until the end of April.
+The exhibition runs until the end of the month.

 - Trusting My Intuition Jonathon Bancroft-Snell Gallery London ON opening November 7, 2018.
 This exhibition will mark my fifty years of working with clay as a potter.